 We’re Rethink Mental Illness, a leading charity provider of mental health services in England.
 We support thousands of people through our groups, services, policy, campaigns and advice and information.
 Our work supports us in delivering on our mission: “A better life for everyone severely affected by mental illness.”

 We aim for our workforce to reflect the diversity of the communities we serve; for those who work for us to feel heard, valued and feel they belong; and for our work to help tackle wider mental health inequalities.
-We therefore actively encourage and welcome applications from everyone, including applicants with lived experience of mental illness, those who are Lesbian, Gay, Bisexual, Transgender, Queer or Questioning, Intersex, Asexual and any other gender identity not expressed here (LGBTQIA+); people who are neurodiverse, have a health condition, or a disability or hidden disability and people from an ethnically diverse background - regardless of your age, religious or spiritual belief, sexual orientation, marital status, veteran status, pregnancy, political view or socio-economic status.
+We therefore actively encourage and welcome applications from everyone, including applicants with lived experience of mental illness, those who are LGBTQIA+, people who are neurodiverse, have a health condition, or a disability or hidden disability and people from an ethnically diverse background - regardless of your age, religious or spiritual belief, sexual orientation, marital status, veteran status, pregnancy, political view or socio-economic status.

-We have an ambition of become a truly anti-racist employer, campaigning organisation and service provider - and in our efforts to influence policy and wider societal factors impacting on mental health set out in our anti-racist statement .
+We have an ambition of becoming a truly anti-racist employer, campaigning organisation and service provider.
 We have designed a multi-year anti-racist programme of work contained in our Race Equality Action Plan which demonstrates our intention to hold ourselves accountable and be judged on our progress on becoming a truly anti-racist organisation.
-You can read more about our progress here.

-We do reserve the right to close this advertisement early if we receive a high volume of suitable applications.
+We are an equal opportunities employer and welcome applications from all suitably qualified candidates.
+We reserve the right to close this advertisement early if we receive a high volume of suitable applications.